 Windows users are generally logged in as Administrator unless they specifically create an account and make it a Limited User.
 Malware and viruses have a harder time installing themselves in this mode, so make sure you create a Limited User account.
 When you need to install something, you can often right-click the install file and choose “run-as” to login as the Administrator.
 Occasionally, you may need to restart and login as Administrator to install a program.
 You should do the same in Vista, but do not disable the “annoying” UAC (User Account Control) that pops up wanting a confirmation when changes are made to this system.
 UAC is there to help protect you.

 This is the biggest pill for most users to swallow.
 But we have to assume that eventually any system will become infected with some type of malware.
 In order to ensure that you are not operating on a system for an extended period of time, you really should reinstall or perform a factory System Recovery every year.
 Consider it Spring Cleaning.
 Windows really will run faster and you’ll be getting rid of things you don’t want or need anymore.
 It also forces you to backup regularly, which you should be doing anyway.
 Keeping your data backed-up, keeping your system disks organized, and having a reinstall system in place (complete with serial numbers and passwords for Windows and other major applications) will ensure the reinstall goes quick and easy.
 After the reinstall, make sure you immediately visit Microsoft Update.

-For more computer security tips, join our free forums or read our other security articles.
+For more computer security tips, read our other security articles.
 If you have any questions about your computer’s security, let us know.